Home /

 You can estimate broad equivalence, but direct comparison is not always exact because institutions may define grade bands, credits, and GPA points differently.

 Yes.
-Course results may be weighted by credits, assignments, exams, or modules.
-Final GPA can depend on both grade value and credit value.
+Course results may be weighted by credits, assignments, exams, or modules, so final GPA can depend on both grade value and credit value.

 A passing grade is often around 50%, but some programmes, courses, or institutions require a higher minimum.